sashasochka/sashasochka.github.io/_posts/2014-05-05-my-microsoft-intership.md

 permalink: my-microsoft-internship
 ---

-  My first post after today's website rewriting will be about my summer Microsoft internship.
+  (This website is somewhat abandoned - this is the only post here).

+  This is a write-up about my Microsoft internship (written before it actually happened).

-  The full story started much earlier.
+  The whole story started much earlier.
 When I was in high-school and was doing some basic programming I found out about sport (aka competitive) programming.
 I was quite successful at olympiads and took 3d and 2nd places in Kyiv city in subsequent years.
 In 2012, during my last year of school I participated in Google Code Jam online competition, and, surprisingly, after 3 rounds I was in top 1000 (from about 20,000 people initially) which was fascinating for me.
 The next year I wasn't able to get even to that stage.

-  My acquaintance with top companies started when about 3-4 month later HR from Google send me an email where I was proposed to think about potentially having a job at Google (or something like that).
+  My acquaintance with top companies started when about 3-4 month later when recruiter from Google sent me an email where I was proposed to think about potentially having a job at Google (or something like that).
-Of course, that in no way meant an offer from the company.
-Reminding you, that, at that time, I was still in high-school and was just 16 years old, my answer to the email was so non-impressive that I was ignored and didn't receive any emails later on from him.
+Reminding you, that, at that time, I was still in high-school and was just 16 years old, my answer to the email was so not-so-impressive so I was ignored and didn't receive any emails later on from him.

   But after that email I seriously started to think about a job or internship in a top company like Google, Microsoft, Facebook etc.
 A year later I visited an office of one of the top companies in the USA, I saw how awesome it was and strove to result even more.

-  So, in April - May 2013 I found Microsoft website where you can apply as a potential intern and I applied.
+  So, in April - May 2013 I found Microsoft website where you can apply as a potential intern, so I did.
 It was too late for summer 2013, so about 3 months later I've got an email from local Microsoft HR with suggestion to reapply for the next summer.

   And then I had the first trouble...
 When filling the new form I wasn't able to fill-in a required job-experience field.